zanderlewis/lectern/README.md

 # Lectern
 Lectern is an async and concurrent rewrite of PHP's Composer package manager in Rust.
-Built with lots of help from ChatGPT-5 and Claude Sonnet 4.
+Built with lots of help from ChatGPT-5 and Claude Sonnet 4[.5].

+## Recent Improvements
+- ⚡ **Optimized outdated command** with better caching and increased concurrency (50x parallelism)
+- 🚀 **HTTP connection pooling** with persistent connections and HTTP/2 multiplexing
+- 📦 **New commands added**: create-project, dump-autoload, run-script, diagnose, clear-cache, depends, prohibits, browse, suggests, fund
+- 🔧 **Modular codebase** with better organized command structure
+- 💾 **Improved caching** with multi-layered in-memory and disk caching

 ## Todo
 Lectern is not a complete replacement for Composer just yet!